Lancia Montecarlo: Issues

 The Montecarlo/Scorpion suffered from several issues.
 Between the taller springs used to meet the US height requirements, a lack of caster, and bump steer, handling suffered.
 Engine noise was criticized; Road & Track listing noise as one of their biggest complaints, with "little joy listening to the wheeze of an emission equipment-stifled 4-banger", and Motor calling the engine noise a "raucous cacophony".

 Harsh shifting is common and increases as the bushings wear (a common trait in mid-engined cars).
 The rear crossmember is a design flaw; the metal used was too thin and is susceptible to corrosion and eventual failure, although stronger replacement crossmembers are available from aftermarket companies.

-The Series One suffered from poor brake balance, as the brake servo only acted on the front brakes, which caused the fronts to lock up easily in the wet.
+The Series One suffered from poor brake balance, as the power brake servo (booster) only acted on the front brakes, which caused the fronts to lock up easily in the wet.
 These were often criticised in reviews; for example Road & Track complained of "severe front locking and 37% fade" and Motor that they found "it disconcertingly easy to lock up the front wheels when approaching corners".
 The brakes were Fiat 124 discs all round, with relatively small unvented discs and a single piston sliding caliper.
 Although effective on first application, they suffered from brake fade when overheating and also required regular maintenance to keep them sliding evenly.
 Production was suspended in 1978 while the braking problems were resolved by some engineering changes, including removing the brake servo.

 Rust is an issue for the Montecarlo and Scorpion.
 Unless kept in a dry environment active prevention is required to fend off rust.
 The firewall and wheel wells are common locations for rust.
 Rusted floor pans are a major cause of early Montecarlo/Scorpion demise.

 Racing

 Abarth SE 030

 The first offspring of the X1/20 project to actually be revealed to the public wasn't the definitive Beta Montecarlo, but rather the Abarth 030.

-Powered by a 280 hp, 3.2 liter V6, sporting conspicuous aerodynamic appendages (including a snorkel over the roof to feed the engine) and the Abarth red-yellow livery, the SE 030 was first intended as a replacement to the 124 Abarth in motorsport.
+Powered by a 280 hp, 3.2-litre V6, sporting conspicuous aerodynamic appendages (including a snorkel over the roof to feed the engine) and the Abarth red-yellow livery, the SE 030 was first intended as a replacement to the 124 Abarth in motorsport.
 Nevertheless, Fiat for the time being preferred racing the high volume selling 131 for marketing reasons, and only two Abarth 030s were ever made.

 In 1974 one of the two prototypes took part in the then-popular Giro d'Italia automobilistico, a championship consisting of both road and track races.
 Driven by Giorgio Pianta and Cristine Becker it scored a remarkable second place, just behind the Lancia Stratos Turbo of the duo Andruet-Biche.

 Group 5 Lancia Beta Montecarlo Turbo competing in the 1980 World Championship for Makes.